Multicarrier Rate-Splitting Multiple Access: Superiority of OFDM-RSMA over OFDMA and OFDM-NOMA: Introduction

 \section{Introduction}

-\Ac{OFDM} waveform has been widely studied and deployed in wireless communication standards such as 4G-LTE, 5G-NR and Wi-Fi due to its low-complexity implementation and robustness against frequency selective channel models \cite{ankarali2017waveform}.
-However, 'sinc' shaped subcarriers of OFDM makes it vulnerable to sources of \ac{ICI} such as Doppler spread, phase noise, mismatch in local oscillators of receiver and transmitter ends, etc. In fact, \ac{ICI} destroys the orthogonality of subcarriers in \ac{OFDM} and causes saturation in the data rate and error floor region in the \ac{BER} analysis even though the overall transmit power of the system increases \cite{tiejun2006OFDMuDopp}.
+Orthogonal frequency division multiplexing (OFDM) waveform has been widely studied and deployed in wireless communication standards such as 4G-LTE, 5G-NR and Wi-Fi due to its low-complexity implementation and robustness against frequency selective channel models \cite{ankarali2017waveform}.
+However, 'sinc' shaped subcarriers of OFDM makes it vulnerable to sources of ICI such as Doppler spread, phase noise, mismatch in local oscillators of receiver and transmitter ends, etc. In fact, ICI destroys the orthogonality of subcarriers in OFDM and causes saturation in the data rate and error floor region in the bit-error-rate (BER) analysis even though the overall transmit power of the system increases \cite{tiejun2006OFDMuDopp}.
 This issue needs to be addressed in order to meet demanding requirements of next generation communication standards.

-\Ac{RSMA} has been shown to achieve the largest upper bound for the achievable rate in the interference channel which makes it promising to address the \ac{ICI} related problems of the \ac{OFDM} waveform \cite{rsmaSurvey_2022}.
-Moreover, \ac{RSMA} has been shown to encapsulate and surpass the performance of \ac{SDMA}, \ac{NOMA}, \ac{OMA}, multicasting in multiple antenna networks in terms of spectral and energy efficiency, latency, and resilience to mixed-critical quality of service \cite{mao_clerckx_li_2018}.
+Rate-splitting multiple access (RSMA) has been shown to achieve the largest upper bound for the achievable rate in the interference channel which makes it promising to address the ICI related problems of the OFDM waveform \cite{rsmaSurvey_2022}.
+Moreover, RSMA has been shown to encapsulate and surpass the performance of space-division multiple access (SDMA), non-orthogonal multiple access (NOMA), orthogonal multiple access (OMA), multicasting in multiple antenna networks in terms of spectral and energy efficiency, latency, and resilience to mixed-critical quality of service \cite{mao_clerckx_li_2018}.